Juventus striker Dybala tests positive for coronavirus | Goal.com

 With no return to action imminent, the Bianconeri have allowed a number of their players to leave the country in order to be with their extended families, despite the country being in lockdown.

-Brazilian forward Douglas Costa is the latest player to be granted permission to return home, joining the likes of Gonzalo Higuain, Miralem Pjanic and Sami Khedira in heading back to their home country.
+Brazilian forward Douglas Costa is the latest player to be granted permission to return home.
+Cristiano Ronaldo is back in Madeira, while Gonzalo Higuain, Miralem Pjanic and Sami Khedira have been allowed to head for Argentina, Luxembourg and Germany respectively.

 Italy is one of the countries worst affected by the outbreak, prompting the government to ban public gatherings and place tight restrictions on movement and travel.